“We Are Here to Talk About Heroes”

 My next question was, “Ed, do you have any kids at home?”
 He said, “Yes, I have an eight-year-old daughter.”
 I suggested, “What I want you to do is sit down with her and say, ‘Daddy’s going to tell you some stories about some interesting people he works with.’“ Because if you can keep the attention of your eight-year-old daughter, there is a vague possibility you can keep the attention of 500 young Gap managers.
 Practice your stories on your children.

 I said, “Ed, I want you to be so good that every time your daughter hears you come in, she runs over and says, ‘Daddy, Daddy, Daddy, tell me some more stories about those interesting people you work with.’”
 If you’re going to speak in front of 500 Gap managers and all the executives, you need to practice and rehearse so that you can have fun.
 After all, Oscar winner Michael Caine’s advice is, “Rehearsal is the work, performance is the relaxation.”

 I was there to see Ed walk on stage and begin by saying, “We’re here to talk about heroes.”

 Everybody laughed.
 I didn’t know they would laugh.
 He didn’t know they would laugh, but he had enough sense to wait.
-You must always respond as if you anticipated your audience’s reaction.
-If you keep talking while they’re laughing, you will program your audience not to laugh.
+You must always respond as if you expect the audience to respond that way.
+If you keep talking when they’re laughing, you’re going to program them not to laugh.

 Then Ed continued, “We are here to talk about heroes.
 They may be sitting in front of you, they may be sitting behind you.
 They may even be you in the trenches, Gap heroes.”
 I saw 500 Gap managers sit up, sit forward, and pay attention.